 - Once you go whole roasted, you never go back.
 Warning: you may not want to prepare cauliflower in any other way after this.
 It’s tender, flavorful and oh so delicious.

-Whole Roasted Cauliflower
+More Roasted Cauliflower Recipes

 - Prepare the cauliflower by carefully cutting off the bottom stalk and leaves without removing the core.
 You want the head to be firmly intact while roasting.

 - Return the Dutch oven (with the lid off) to the oven.
 Roast for another 15 to 20 minutes, until the cauliflower is golden brown and at your desired level of crispiness and tenderness.